-High Point Regional Completes Community Health Assessment
+High Point Medical Center Completes Community Health Assessment

-The CHNA is vital to High Point Regional's mission of providing exceptional health services to the people of our region.
+The CHNA is vital to High Point Medical Center's mission of providing exceptional health services to the people of our region.
 This assessment will ensure that our efforts are directed toward the health issues that are the most important to the people we serve.
 The CHNA study also fulfills the requirement for non-profit hospitals to conduct a community health needs assessment every three years under Patient Protection and Affordable Care Act.

-The process of prioritizing health issues identified by the CHNA involved several steps which included the input of members of our community, an expert panel of public health professionals, academic researchers and strategic planning analysts and senior leaders of High Point Regional.
+The process of prioritizing health issues identified by the CHNA involved several steps which included the input of members of our community, an expert panel of public health professionals, academic researchers and strategic planning analysts and senior leaders of High Point Medical Center.
 Out of this analysis the top three issues to be addressed emerged:

 - Mental Health Care